Rules and Procedures

 Sarasota School of Arts and Sciences Parent/Guardian Contract

-As a parent/guardian of a child enrolled at Sarasota School of Arts and Sciences, I agree to the following commitments whether on or off campus in all school sponsored locations:
+As a parent/guardian of a child enrolled at Sarasota School of Arts and Sciences, I agree to the following commitments:

-I will at all times, support the SSA+S program, mission, Administration, Faculty, Staff, and PTSS (Parent-Teacher-Student Society).
-I will refrain from any verbal and/or physical abuse, threats, hostile, disparaging remarks, or demanding attitude, including cyber and social media.
+I will, at all times, support the SSA+S program, mission, Administration, Faculty, Staff, and PTSS (Parent-Teacher-Student Society).
+I will refrain from engaging in verbal and/or physical abuse and from making threatening/hostile/disparaging/demanding remarks to and about the SSA+S school community, including on social media and Internet posts.

-I will read and review all the rules and procedures from the Student Agenda Book with my child, as well as the Sarasota County School Student and Family Handbook
+I will read and review all the rules and procedures from the Student Agenda Book with my child, as well as the Sarasota County School Student and Family Handbook. http://www.sarasotacountyschools.net/departments/dop/handbook.aspx

-I will abide by and follow the traffic pickup/drop off procedures ensuring that my child is on time for school every morning, no later than 8:50 a.m. and will pick up at the end of the school day no earlier than 4:05 p.m. and no later than 4:20 p.m. or any clubs that he/she attends or participates in by 5:20 p.m.
+I will abide by and follow the traffic pickup/drop off procedures and ensure that my child is on time for school every morning, no later than 8:50 a.m.
+I will pick up at the end of the day no earlier than 3:50 p.m. and no later than 5:30 p.m. on Monday-Friday.

 I will read and sign my child’s agenda book each week.
 Signing the agenda book confirms that I have read the weekly Team News along with agenda book notes from teachers which may incorporate homework and upcoming projects.
 Failure to sign the agenda book will result in my child not being eligible to participate in *Spirit Day.
 (For *Spirit Day guidelines, please refer to Student Dress Code.